PTiagorio/fikalab/Cloud/README.md

 ## Cloud Pathway Explained

-The Raspberry Pi 3B+ is listening decisions taken in the blockchain, and after get some results it connects to the Cloud through **AWS IoT Core**, publishing an MQTT message that tells which direction is supposed to make.
+The Raspberry Pi 3B+ is listening decisions taken in the blockchain, and after get some results it connects to the Cloud through **AWS IoT Core**, publishing an Message Queuing Telemetry Transport (MQTT) message that tells which direction is supposed to make.
 Then, the **AWS IoT Greengrass** subscribes that topic to the corresponding **AWS Lambda** function, that runs locally in the GoPiGo the function needed to move the same GoPiGo.

 ![Cloud Pathway](https://github.com/l-silvestre/fikalab/blob/master/Cloud/Images/image2.png)